Moshe Chaim Luzzatto: Religious writings

 A century after his death, Luzzatto was rediscovered by the Musar movement, which adopted his ethical works.
 It was the great Torah ethicist, Israel Salanter (1810–1883), who placed the Messilat Yesharim at the heart of the Musar (ethics) curriculum of the major yeshivas of Eastern Europe.

-Derech Hashem, Luzzato's treatise on Jewish theology, eventually came to be considered as an authoritative guide in Jewish theology, for Jews that have accepted the newer mystical ideas (Kabbalah) as true.
+Derech Hashem, Luzzato's treatise on Jewish theology, eventually came to be considered as an authoritative guide of Jewish theology.
+The work is a compilation of authoritative opinions found in Talmudic sources.

 Most of his writings were burned, though some did survive.
-From the Zoharic writings, the 70 Tikkunim Hadashim re-appeared in 1958 against all odds, in the main library of Oxford.
-"Arrangements" of thoughts, these Tikkunim expose 70 different essential uses of the last verse of the Humash (the five books of Moses).
-Supposedly taught word-by-word in Aramaic by Luzzatto's "Maggid," they parallel the Tikunei haZohar ("Rectifications of the Zohar"), ascribed by some to Rabbi Simeon bar Yochai, the Rashbi, which expose the 70 fundamental understandings of the first verse of the Humash (Books of Moses).
+From the Zoharic writings, the 70 Tikkunim Hadashim reappeared in 1958 against all odds, in the main library of Oxford.
+"Arrangements" of thoughts, these Tikkunim explicate 70 different essential uses of the last verse of the Humash (the five books of Moses).
+Supposedly taught word-by-word in Aramaic by Luzzatto's "Maggid", they parallel the Tikunei haZohar ("Rectifications of the Zohar"), ascribed by some to Rabbi Simeon bar Yochai, the Rashbi, which describe the 70 fundamental understandings of the first verse of the Humash (Books of Moses).